News Europe/H2020 at AMU

 See the Press Release.

-- Two Health Challenge projects on CORONAVIRUS: SCORE and CONVAT
+- Two Health Challenge projects on the CORONAVIRUS: SCORE and CONVAT

 - BIOFMET, EMPIR Project (European Metrology Programme for Innovation and Research), led by Pierre Sabouroux, Fresnel Institute